-Industry-wide Collaboration for Secure IT Environments, Initiatives in Information Security In response to a series of cyberattacks in fiscal 2022, DENSO has strengthened its cybersecurity measures across the entire Group.
+Industry-wide Collaboration for Secure IT Environments, Initiatives in Information Security

+In response to a series of cyberattacks in fiscal 2022, DENSO has strengthened its cybersecurity measures across the entire Group.
 This includes (1) building up a multilayered defense by reinforcing the management of confidential information and using AI to filter out suspicious emails, (2) raising security awareness through training for all employees, and (3) implementing rigorous global governance to prevent a recurrence of cyberattacks.
 Moving forward, DENSO will continue to rely on advanced IT to accurately detect and defend against suspicious attacks while regularly conducting crisis response drills to prepare for potential cyberattacks.
 Additionally, to build a robust supply chain resilient to cyberattacks, DENSO will collaborate with stakeholders to continuously enhance security quality, based on the Automobile Industry Cybersecurity Guidelines, which aim to create a secure IT environment across the industry.

-Digital Workplaces and IT Infrastructure That Facilitate New Value Creation

-Since fiscal 2020, DENSO has been progressively rolling out the One Digital Device and M365 per Employee project, which equips all global employees of the DENSO Group with digital devices that enable two-way connectivity at all times across offices and plants.
-This initiative has created a work environment free from the constraints of time, place, and device.
-Building on this foundation of "always connected anywhere with anyone" devices and communications tools, DENSO aims to further automate work processes and promote DX while leveraging generative AI and other technologies in fiscal 2025.
-By fully utilizing Al, including the integration of generative Al with data-driven development, DENSO supports all employees in using digital tools equally, allowing them to spend more time on creative tasks that drive new value creation.
+Digital Workplaces and IT Infrastructure That Facilitate New Value Creation on this foundation of "always connected anywhere with anyone" devices and communications tools, DENSO aims to further automate work processes and promote DX while leveraging generative AI and other technologies in fiscal 2025.
+By fully utilizing AI, including the integration of generative AI with data-driven development, DENSO supports all employees in using digital tools equally, allowing them to spend more time on creative tasks that drive new value creation.